apache/spark/docs/sql-ref-null-semantics.md

 ### EXISTS/NOT EXISTS Subquery <a name="exists-not-exists"></a>
 In Spark, EXISTS and NOT EXISTS expressions are allowed inside a WHERE clause.
 These are boolean expressions which return either `TRUE` or `FALSE`.
-In otherwords, EXISTS is a membership condition and returns `TRUE` when the subquery it refers to returns one or more rows.
+In other words, EXISTS is a membership condition and returns `TRUE` when the subquery it refers to returns one or more rows.
 Similary, NOT EXISTS is a non-membership condition and returns TRUE when no rows or zero rows are returned from the subquery.